plone/documentation/docs/classic-ui/portlets.md

 1. Navigate to the web page where you want to add the portlet.

-2. Click on the "Manage portlets" link in the toolbar of the page and select the region on the page to mofify.
+2. Click on the "Manage portlets" link in the toolbar of the page and select the region on the page to modify.
    This will open the "Manage portlets" screen.

 3. In the "Add portlets" menu, select the portlet that you want to add and click the "Add" button.